H3 (rocket): Development

 Ground tests of the LE-9 began in April 2017, and the first solid rocket booster tests were conducted in August 2018.

-On 21 January 2022, the first H3 launch was postponed to JFY22 or later due to technical issues with the LE-9 engine.
+During qualification tests of the LE-9 in May 2020, engineers discovered an opening in the combustion chamber wall and a fatigue fracture in the liquid-hydrogen fuel turbopump turbine.
+Resolving these issues delayed the inaugural H3 launch from its planned 2021 schedule to 2023.

-The first launch attempt on 17 February 2023 was aborted just before ignition of the SRB-3 boosters, although the main engines had successfully ignited.
+The first launch attempt on 17 February 2023 was aborted shortly before ignition of the SRB-3 boosters, although the main engines had ignited successfully.
 The second launch attempt occurred on 7 March 2023 at 01:37:55 UTC.
 Approximately five minutes and twenty-seven seconds after launch, the second-stage engine failed to ignite.
-With the rocket unable to reach the required velocity, JAXA issued a self-destruct command 14 minutes and 50 seconds after launch, destroying the ALOS-3 satellite along with the launch vehicle.
+Because the vehicle could not attain the required velocity, JAXA issued a flight termination command 14 minutes and 50 seconds after launch, destroying both the launch vehicle and the ALOS-3 satellite.

-On 17 February 2024, JAXA successfully launched the second test rocket, configured as an H3‑22S.
-During this flight, the second stage reached the intended orbit, marking the first fully successful H3 launch.
+After an investigation into the failure of the first test flight and implementation of corrective measures, the second test vehicle was launched on 17 February 2024.
+During the mission, the second stage reached its intended orbit, marking the first fully successful H3 flight.

+The first flight of the H3-24 configuration occurred on 26 October 2025, carrying the HTV-X cargo spacecraft on its inaugural mission to the International Space Station.

+A H3‑22S failed during flight on 22 December 2025.
+JAXA stated that it suspected the Payload Support Structure failed shortly after fairing separation, causing damage to the second-stage liquid hydrogen tank.
+The initial second-stage burn lasted 27 seconds longer than planned, consistent with abnormal tank pressurization, and the engine shut down one second after the start of the second burn, consistent with fuel depletion.
+Video footage showed a large object separating from the vehicle shortly after fairing separation, which investigators believed was the payload.

+The H3 returned to flight on 12 June 2026 with the first launch of the H3-30 configuration, successfully placing a test payload and several rideshare payloads into orbit.

 Vehicle description

 The H3 is a two-stage launch vehicle.
 The first stage uses two or three LE-9 engines fueled by 225 t liquid oxygen and liquid hydrogen (hydrolox) propellants.
 The first-stage can be fitted with zero, two, or four strap-on SRB-3 solid rocket boosters (SRBs) derived from the SRB-A and fueled with polybutadiene.
 The second stage is powered by an upgraded LE-5B-3 engine and carries 23 t of hydrolox propellant.

+H3 has dual-launch capability, but MHI has said it is focused on dedicated launches in order to prioritize schedule assurance for customers.